Dutch government policy on international sanctions

-In this way, sanctions can be used to combat the spread of nuclear weapons, or to deal with countries, individuals or organisations that violate human rights.
+In this way, sanctions can be used to combat the spread of nuclear weapons, or to respond to countries, individuals or organisations that violate human rights.
 They can also be used against people involved in terrorist activities.

 Compliance with sanctions is mandatory.
 Sanctions do not involve military action.
 The purpose of sanctions is:

-- to change undesirable behaviour by individuals, companies, organisations or countries;
+- to change undesirable conduct by individuals, companies, organisations or countries;

 - to limit opportunities to engage in such behaviour;